mnmnotmail/website/biz.md

 All workplaces have office politics.
 Web-based intranet discussion boards make written communications visible across the company/dept/team.
-Office politics requires that people be able to communicate privately, person-to-person(s).
+Office politics requires that people be able to communicate privately, person-to-person(s), and defer delivery of content to corporate repositories until it has buy-in from concerned stakeholders.
 This is possible with messaging apps, however...

 Instant messaging apps (Slack/etc) don't foster reflection & composition, but promote distraction and pointless chatter.